Rocky and the Dodos

-Rocky and the Dodos is a stop motion animated television series seen on CITV in 1998 and 1999.
+Rocky and the Dodos is a stop motion animated television series seen on CITV between 28 April 1998 and 27 July 1999.
 The show was animated by Cosgrove Hall Films and created by Isabell Mills and Shanii Novak.
 Rocky And The Dodos aired on then-new channel Toons & Tunes (later renamed Pop) in 2003.

 Premise

 The series focuses on a group of anthropomorphic dodos who live on a remote, rocky island.
 The action rarely moves away from it.
 Although the series is recognisably set in the modern day, with aeroplanes and electricity, the island is seemingly unknown to man.
 Various pieces of man-made detritus, such as household appliances, foodstuffs and furniture, regularly wash up on the island, and often play a central role in episode plots.

 The dodos have only the vaguest notion of any life away from their island, referring to everything away from the immediate vicinity as 'the beyond', and refer to the semi-mythical beings which populate it as 'Fartians'.